Blog

 • In-home lab draws and blood work — eliminating the need to travel for routine monitoring

-• Vital signs monitoring and chronic disease management for conditions including COPD, congestive heart failure, and hypertension
+• Vital signs monitoring and chronic disease management for COPD, congestive heart failure, and hypertension

-Skilled nursing services through BrightStar Care of Burleson are available on a visit basis or through extended-hours schedules depending on the veteran's needs and authorization.
+Skilled nursing services are available on a visit basis or through extended-hours schedules depending on the veteran's needs and authorization.

 Personal Care and Activities of Daily Living

-Veterans who need hands-on assistance with the basic tasks of daily life — bathing, grooming, dressing, mobility, and continence care — receive personal care from trained home health aides and CNAs supervised directly by our RN.
+Veterans who need hands-on assistance with bathing, grooming, dressing, mobility, and continence care receive personal care from trained home health aides and CNAs supervised directly by our RN.
 This level of care is commonly funded through VA Aid & Attendance, VA Community Care authorizations, and CHAMPVA.

-For veterans managing the cognitive effects of TBI, dementia, or PTSD, personal care routines provided by a familiar, consistent caregiver can reduce agitation and confusion that often accompany changes in routine.
-Our caregivers are trained to approach personal care with patience, respect for the veteran's background and preferences, and awareness of the sensory and emotional sensitivities that may be related to military service.
+For veterans managing the cognitive effects of TBI, dementia, or PTSD, personal care routines provided by a familiar, consistent caregiver can reduce agitation and confusion.
+Our caregivers approach personal care with patience, respect for the veteran's background, and awareness of sensory and emotional sensitivities related to military service.

 Companion Care and Social Engagement